Choosing an electronics design company

 Check whether enough consideration has been put into key project risks.
 If there are unknowns or technological uncertainties, then a brief feasibility study or bench top demonstrator can de-risk the project and allow course corrections early, to achieve your business goals.

-Look for an open and honest partner
+Look for an open and honest electronics design company

 No-one likes negative feedback, but you need your partner to volunteer ideas or at the very least tell you if there is a problem with your product plan.
 If they know that they can’t complete their part of the work and don’t tell you, due to not wanting to upset you or due to only having their own interests at heart, they are not the right team to work with.